 3.2.
 Adhesion pattern of polyacrylamide on core particles

-Cores saturated with 12 million molecular weight, 2000 ppm concentration of polyacrylamide solution was prepared.
+Cores saturated with the 12 million molecular weight, 2000 ppm concentration of polyacrylamide solution were prepared.
 After CO2 diffusion experiments, the wire saw without water lubrication was used in the middle of the core to cut a thin section of 3 mm thickness.
 SEM was used to analyze the polyacrylamide solution on the surface of the particles after lyophilization.